CS3398-Vulcans-Starfleet/CS3398-Vulcans-S2020/README.md

 *Update by Anthony Connor: The second sprint has been completed.
 Thus far, we completed more base functions of automation tool.
 My contribution is in the ownership of the wifi_login.py and config.py.
 Its function is to automate a login into a desired network using mouse/keyboard emulation along with locating images on the scrren.

 *Update by Sean Summers: My contribution in the first sprint was introducing some feature ideas and then writing a script called rename.py which is in our master branch.
 The script allows the user to rename a large amount of files in order to sort them better.
 It will also later be used as a part of another feature to rename/parse them so duplicates can be deleted.

+*Update by Mason Currie: My contribution in the second sprint was the automated website login feature.
+The feature prompts the user for a url link, and their login credentials.
+It then opens a chrome browser, navigates to link, and proceeds to "sign in" to the users account.
+My next step is to integrate this feature into our excel GUI, and fix any bugs that may occur.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...